renato-umeton/aitampermonkey/README.md

 ## Functionalities (v2.8)

 - **Floating Menu:** A draggable trigger icon (📟) provides access to all features.
-- **URL Basket:**
-    - Collect multiple pages into a "basket".
-    - View, clear, or send the entire basket to AI services for analysis.
 - **AI Integration:**
     - **ChatGPT, Claude, Gemini:** Send the current page, selected text, or URL basket to various AI chatbots.
     - **Kagi Summarizer:** Summarize the current page, selected text, or all pages in the basket.